 Why does Lisa grumble when it is time for her to go for her piano lessons?
 How come Johnny abhors the sight of his skates now?
-After all, these children were very enthusiastic about the programs when they started off.
+They were very enthusiastic about the programs when they started off.
 What happened?
 Parents are often confused by the disturbing and often incongruous signals they receive from their children.
 One day the kids are excited about the new theatre class and in just a few short weeks they wail and moan when it’s time to go.

 The first thing a family should do when a child begins resisting a previously loved activity is to listen and investigate.
 Do not jump into conclusions.
 A little bit of intelligent sleuthing is required.
 Ask your child what he or she does in the class.
 Find out what exactly is the cause of the problem.
 Then ask the teachers the same questions.
 Compare notes.
 You may stumble on some important clues.
 Usually, children start out on an activity thinking it’s all fun.
 But when they realize that they cannot just hang out and that they need to follow rules etc, they begin to resist.
 Your child may feel stifled if the program is too structured.
 If the discipline is too rigorous or the activity too painful (like a karate class) some children balk.
 Use your own instincts.